crea-plus/vue-assignment/README.md

 The app should use responsive design and should work on display sizes down to 300 px.

 ### Bonus Features
 Below is a list of possible additions to the app.
 Implement them if you want, depending on your remaining time.
 If you have your own ideas you can do those instead.

+- Add the ability to change the sorting order (ascending or descending) in the list view.
+- In the list view display a star next to names of people that are marked as favorite.
+The favorites should always be on top of the list.
 - Add a Delete button in detail view.
 Upon clicking it, make the appropriate request to the API and display a toast feedback message that disappears after a few seconds.
 (The person will not actually be deleted, it should still show up in the list since this is a mock api)
-- In the list view display a star next to names of people that are marked as favorite.
-The favorites should always be on top of the list.
-- Add some unit tests or e2e tests.
+- Add some unit tests or e2e tests for the search functionality.
 We recommend using Cypress.

 ### API specification